Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Discussion

 \section{Discussion}

 In this work, we investigated niobium quantum interference microwave circuits in magnetic in-plane fields up to~$\qty{300}{\milli\tesla}$, and observed a field-induced superconducting diode effect in the monolithic interferometer nano-constrictions.
 The diode effect leads to a strong skewing of the circuit flux response, which we were able to fully reproduce based on a simple macroscopic constriction model.
 The model revealed that inhomogeneities in the constriction itself are likely the origin of the diode effect.
-In combination with inductive sensing of the CPR-derivative, it furthermore enabled us to reveal the asymmetric constriction current-phase relation as a function of magnetic in-plane field.
-Finally, we were able to eliminate other possible mechanisms behind the experimental findings by measuring the Kerr anharmonicity of the circuit which showed a strong bimodal distribution as a function of circuit resonance frequency and is completely compatible with the presented diode model.
+Since gradients in e.g.~film quality, film stress, critical current densities or grain sizes are ubiquitous in non-epitaxial superconducting thin films and superconducting nano-structures, the insights gained here are likely relevant to any experiment involving the superconducting or Josephson diode effect.
+In combination with inductive sensing of the CPR-derivative, i.e.~the constriction inductance, our model furthermore enabled us to reveal the asymmetric constriction current-phase relation as a function of magnetic in-plane field.
+Finally, we were able to eliminate alternative mechanisms behind the experimental findings by measuring the Kerr anharmonicity of the circuit which showed a strong bimodal distribution as a function of circuit resonance frequency and is completely compatible with the presented diode model.

 From an application-oriented perspective, the circuits show promising characteristics for hybrid quantum systems, sensing and metrology in magnetic in-plane fields up to~$\qty{300}{\milli\tesla}$ and possibly beyond; frequency tuning range and flux responsivity are both enhanced by the in-plane field and the resulting diode effect, making \ce{Nb}~constriction devices a highly competitive technology for magnetic field applications.
 Furthermore, the simple circuit model we developed for the constriction diodes is easily applicable for future designs of yet unexplored constriction- or barrier-junction-array diodes with small footprints but large CPR asymmetries, which could be used to study and exploit diode-based enhancements of microwave circuits even at low magnetic fields.
 Finally, we expect the bimodal distribution of the Kerr anharmonicity and the flux responsivity, i.e.~a certain decoupling of these two quantities from the circuit resonance frequency, to have useful implications for SQUID-based radiation-pressure systems and magnetometry.